 I probably value utilitarianism to an unreasonable degree.
 It's a nice packaging, maybe even an excuse, for the decisions I make in my life.
 If everything can be defined as a solid calculation, then everything has reason and purpose.
 Which when actually applied to the instances of my life where I evaluate an ethical conundrum, don't make sense at all.
 There's no processing or numerical association.
 I've run on instinct ever since I slammed my head in a Greek Island's.
 Regardless, I choose to believe the decisions I've made are based on the environemnt and aethsthetics I've chosen to come to utilitarian demands.
-On instinct, I've done “the math”.
+On instinct, I've done 'the math'.

 Since I continue to believe this lie, I want to dig deeper into something that contradicts my position.
 My self-flaglation.